Huegoxaga/notes/music/logic-pro.md

 - Tracks can be duplicated by selecting and clicking on the duplicate button above the track headers
 - Double clicking on the empty space below track header to duplicate a selected track
 - Clicking on the Global Track icon above track headers, or press `G` key to open `Arrangement` info, section `Marker`, Time `Signature`, `Tempo` panel and click `+` icon to insert them as a global track on top of all tracks
+  - The Global `Tempo` track can be used to speed up or slow down the project overtime
 - Press `O` to open the Apple Loop Browser, to filter(based on instuments, genres, moods) on the top and click to preview loops, then drag the loop to an empty track area to create loop track
   - Loops with green icons are MIDI loops
   - Loops with blue icons are audio loops